-At the investment level, breakthrough financing and de-risking solutions must be developed to mitigate the risks and challenges associated with transition finance opportunities.
-These solutions must define roles for stakeholders across the investment value chain, public sector and industry to enable risk-sharing.
-Innovative deal structures, where capital stacks are optimised to yield the lowest required green premium, will enable green products and processes to compete with existing alternatives at scale.
+At the investment level, breakthrough financing and de-risking solutions must be developed to mitigate the risks and challenges associated with transition-finance opportunities.
+These solutions must define roles for stakeholders across the investment value chain, public sector, and industry to enable risk sharing.
+Innovative deal structures, where capital stacks are optimized to yield the lowest required green premium, will enable green products and processes to compete with existing alternatives at scale.
 These blueprints must be tailored to sector-technology pairs, with careful consideration of the financing needs and unique risks associated with the sector and technology at hand.

 2. Policy intervention.

 In order to accelerate the deployment of capital at the pace and scale required, the public sector must cultivate an enabling environment for investors.
 Policymakers must improve the commercial viability of decarbonization investment opportunities.
-Further, governments should catalyse the development of the transition finance ecosystem by carving out a leadership role for multilateral development banks to leverage their capacity, financing abilities and technical expertise.
-Other key priorities for the public sector should be to develop global governance, standards and guidance, and carefully design policy interventions to avoid unintended consequences
+Further, governments should catalyze the development of the transition finance ecosystem by carving out a leadership role for multilateral development banks to leverage their capacity, financing abilities, and technical expertise.
+Other key priorities for the public sector should be to develop global governance, standards, and guidance, and carefully design policy interventions to avoid unintended consequences.

 The Financing the Transition to Net-Zero Future (FTT) initiative was launched by the World Economic Forum in collaboration with Oliver Wyman to identify financing and de-risking solutions to enable the commercial-scale deployment of early-stage technologies.
 FTT has engaged a community of over 50 leading financial institutions and several industry stakeholders to develop sector-specific financing blueprints.